How Chemicals Are Classified In China?

 So if your chemical supplier tells you that a certain product is some type of hazardous chemical, you can cross-check each hazardous type and make sure you are not overcharged by their bluffing.

-Any readers have different ideas, welcome to share your thoughts by comment below.
+Any readers who have different ideas are welcome to share their thoughts by emailing us or leaving us a message.